Node-max/RPC-API-Snapshot-Monitoring-Cosmos-SDK/Snapshot/Readme.md

-# This is an example of RPC-API.
+# This is an example of Snapshot.
 Substituti it with your owen information

 # Make sure you are running the node you want to make api+RPC for